python-jsonschema/jsonschema/docs/validate.rst

     :argument dict schema: the schema that the validator object will validate with.
 It is assumed to be valid, and providing an invalid schema can lead to undefined behavior.
-See :meth:`IValidator.check_schema` to validate a schema first.
+See `IValidator.check_schema` to validate a schema first.
     :argument types:
         .. deprecated:: 2.7.0
            Instead, create a custom type checker and extend the validator.
 See